 Dr. Cristi Ford (42:27):

-So Mark, as you’re talking, one of the things I realize as I’m talking because you’re so steeped in the research and we’ve had so much fluency around micro-credentialing for several years, can you unpack, just for listeners, a little bit of differentiation between macro credentials and micro-credentials, just so we make sure that we’re orienting our listeners?
+So Mark, as you’re talking, one of the things I realise as I’m talking because you’re so steeped in the research and we’ve had so much fluency around micro-credentialing for several years, can you unpack, just for listeners, a little bit of differentiation between macro credentials and micro-credentials, just so we make sure that we’re orienting our listeners?

 Dr. Mark Brown (42:47):